tudelft3d/AdTree/README.md

+# AdTree
-# AdTree: Accurate, Detailed, and Automatic Modelling of Laser-Scanned Trees
+Accurate, Detailed, and Automatic Modelling of Laser-Scanned Trees

 AdTree implements the tree reconstruction method described in the following paper:
 ```